From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor, UK!

 I think the swans at Windsor are onto a good thing.

 One thing I will say is be careful!
 These swans certainly aren’t afraid of people and they can get very close to you demanding to be fed.
-If you’re with a small toddler it’s probably best you don’t get to close just in case – best to enjoy their beauty from a few steps back.
+If you’re with a small toddler it’s probably best you don’t get to close just in case.
+Best to enjoy their beauty from a few steps back.

 8. Shop at the Royal Shopping Arcade

 This place was converted from a railway station to a shopping arcade in the 1850s but the beautiful architecture still stands today.
+Stepping in here feels like you’re going back in time – everything is so old fashioned.

 There are a few restaurants like Café Rouge and Pizza Express here too.
 Even though they are chain-restaurants they are in such a lovely old-fashioned setting.
+The Royal Shopping Arcade is right in the town centre of Windsor.

 9. Have a flutter at Windsor Racecourse